Modern Slavery Statement

 The UK Modern Slavery Act 2015 (the “Act”) requires businesses to state the actions they have taken during the financial year to ensure modern slavery is not taking place in its operations and supply chains.

-Pursuant to section 54(1) of the Act, this statement refers to the financial year ending 31 December 2024 and sets out the steps taken by LOD, Consilio, LLC and its subsidiaries and affiliated companies to prevent modern slavery and human trafficking within its organisation1.
+Pursuant to section 54(1) of the Act, this statement refers to the financial year ending 31 December 2024 and sets out the steps taken by LOD, Consilio, LLC and its subsidiaries and affiliated companies to prevent modern slavery and human trafficking within its organization.

 Our Commitment